leplatrem/besace/README.md

 1. Alice creates a new *Besace* folder, and gets a link https://mybesace.com/#ossa-teneas-doctum
 2. Alice shares the link with her friends on a group chat
-3. The page shows an extremely simple interface: two big buttons, *Upload* and *Download*
+3. The page shows an extremely simple interface: to *Upload* and *Download* files
 4. Alice starts uploading her files
 5. Bob and Carol do the same, and tell when they're done on the group chat
 6. Anyone can download the content of the folder during 7 days, before it gets deleted forever